 I happened to read an article in the Rocky Mountain News about an “offbeat” new series due to premiere on ABC.
 The article said its creator was David Lynch, a film director who for some reason had decided to make a TV show.
 I was 14 and only vaguely knew who he was.
 It sounded interesting though so I tuned in.
 In the first few moments of the show a deputy kneels before a corpse, steadiest his camera to take photos of the crime scene, and then begins to weep.
 With crystal clarity I remember the exact moment when, soon to be deliciously repeated throughout the series, and many times thereafter as I steadily made my way through his oeuvre, I first experienced that uniquely Lynchian type of dislocation, the disquieting yet thrilling realization that all the usual bits of context one uses to guide oneself through a narrative are suddenly useless, and all at once you’re not quite sure where the hell you are or how the hell you got there.
 A deputy kneels before a corpse, steadiest his camera to take photos of the crime scene, and then begins to weep.

 Twin Peaks has been a creative gateway to so many wonderful things that I’m hesitant to single any out.
 David Lynch, jazz, coffee, Preston Sturges, and Barry Gifford are just a few.
 And Laura Palmer’s diary inspired me to start my own.
 55 notebooks later, it’s still going strong.
-(Annoyingly though, I stopped keeping a diary for an eight-month period between 1992 and 1993, which just happens to coincide with Twin Peaks: Fire Walk With Me.)
+(Annoyingly though, I stopped keeping a diary for an eight-month period between 1992 and 1993, which just happened to coincide with the original theatrical release of Twin Peaks: Fire Walk With Me.)

 It’s still hard for me to believe that in a few short hours I’ll be watching new episodes.
 So what are my expectations?
 Honestly, I am thrilled to go wherever David Lynch and Mark Frost may lead us.
 I just basically trust that they know what they’re doing.
 To me, Twin Peaks has always been more about a place and a mood than a storyline or a narrative destination.
 Let’s rock.